Set up a data warehouse

 Step 4.
 Verify your setup

-As a final step, let's verify everything is working as expected.
-You should see in BigQuery the following tables:
+As a final step, let's verify that everything is working as expected.
+You should see the following tables in BigQuery: